How To Ace The Columbia Business School Interview

 Columbia Business School uses a blind interview format, meaning the only information your interviewer will know about you ahead of time is the contents of your resume.
 The interviewer will not be shown your letters of recommendation, transcripts, essays, or any other component of your application.

-Because of this, you will need to provide details you’ve already included in other parts of the application for the interviewer to get a comprehensive overview of who you are and your fit for Columbia.
+Because of this, you will need to provide details you’ve already included in other parts of the application so that the interviewer can get a comprehensive overview of who you are and your fit for Columbia.

 4. What if I’m asked a question I didn’t prepare for during my interview?